-Follow your doctor's instructions for when and how often to check your blood pressure.
+There are a few simple steps to help get an accurate blood pressure reading.
 Keep in mind that certain factors can cause blood pressure to temporarily rise.
 Blood pressure normally rises as a result of:

-Avoid any of these factors you can when taking your blood pressure.
-Also try measuring your blood pressure at about the same time each day.
+Avoid these factors if you can when taking your blood pressure.
+Also, try measuring your blood pressure at about the same time each day.

 Before taking your blood pressure